LucasPaganini/value-objects/docs/contributing.md

 - Write the API docs
 - Explain what is required for a class to be a ValueObject
 - Write guidelines for contributing
+- Use CI/CD to test the code before accepting commits
 - Figure out how to generate a website for the API docs
 - Youtube tutorials for this lib including usage
 - Youtube tutorials on alternative libs compared to this lib/approach